Ajitchan/Satellite-image-analysis/README.md

 # Satellite-image-analysis

-## Supervised and unsupervised algorithm implementation
+### Supervised and unsupervised algorithm implementation for urban areas and water bodies.